1 Classification and strategy of sustainability at SZKB

 Responsible investing

-The list of key topics included in the 2023 Sustainability Report differs from those published in the 2022 report as follows:
+The list of key topics included in the 2024 Sustainability Report does not differ from those published in the 2023 report.

 The materiality analysis identified additional topics beyond the key topics.
-However, these were categorised as non-key individual topics and integrated into overarching key topics.
+These have been classified as non-key individual topics and are only included within key topics where necessary and in the relevant contexts.

 Other topics from the materiality analysis Allocation